 … and choose your tools well!

-sli.do, chat function, integrated surveys, padlet, shared google docs….
-There are pleny of options, depending on the aim of the meeting, and the number and kind of participants.
+sli.do, chat function, integrated surveys, padlet, shared google docs… There are pleny of options, depending on the aim of the meeting, and the number and kind of participants.
 We have much experience implementing online meetings with an appropriate amount of interaction.
-Let us know- and we are happy to help you!
+So if you need assistence, we are happy to help you!

 Simple technology where the devil is not just in the details: Conference Tools